DenktMit-eG/rustcloak-operator/docs/src/configuration/patches.md

 `valueAs` field.
 The following values are supported:

 - `auto`: Autodetect the value type.
 This is the default.
-- `string`: the value is loaded as a String
+- `string`: The secret value is interpreted as a string
-- `number`: the value is loaded as a number
+- `number`: The secret value is interpreted as a number
-- `yaml`: the value is loaded as a YAML object
+- `yaml`: the value is interpreted as a YAML object (default for auto detected objects)
-- `json`: the value is loaded as a JSON object
+- `json`: the value is interpreted as a JSON object

 ## Note: